 My map and graphic design interests extend to writing for books, magazines, and websites.

 I co-author the Adobe Illustrator Wow!
 Book by Peachpit Press (completed my seventh edition in 2013).
 For companion Wow!
 Books for Adobe Photoshop and Corel Painter, I’ve written gallery and step-by-step pieces focusing on maps and graphics like type and webpages.

 In addition to the Wow!
 Books, I write articles on digital art, GIS, and mapmaking.

 For similar content, check out the Cartagram Blog.

 I’m a recreational bicyclist.
 I enjoy riding an Electra Townie 7D every day that’s above 48° (or thereabouts).

 Photography provides a great complement to map and graphic design.
-I stick to low-brow equipment like a an iPhone SE.
+I stick to low-brow equipment like a an iPhone and a Canon mirrorless camera.
 Photography is a way of experiencing life, focusing on the contrasts, juxtapositions, and vividness.